Mortgage overpayment calculator

 Our mortgage overpayment calculator can give you an idea of how overpaying on a mortgage could save you money by reducing the amount of interest charged.

-Anyone can use this calculator - whether you are an existing mortgage customer with us or you have a mortgage with another lender.
+Anyone can use this calculator – even if you have a mortgage with another lender.

-The calculator is for illustrative purposes only and based on certain key assumptions, listed below.
+If you don’t have a Halifax mortgage, the calculator below is for illustrative purposes only and based on certain key assumptions, listed underneath.
 It provides an indication of the interest you could save.
-The calculator doesn’t take into consideration any early repayment charges that may apply and is based on a repayment mortgage.
+The calculator doesn’t take into consideration any early repayment charges or other fees that your lender may charge and is based on a repayment mortgage.

 Before making overpayments, talk to your lender to understand if any early repayment charges apply.
 If you want your overpayments to have the effect of reducing your mortgage term, rather than reducing your monthly payment, you need to talk to your lender.